rabelenda/onyx-scheduler/Readme.md

 ##Running

-You can just run the application with `java -jar target/onyx-scheduler.jar`.
+You can just run the application with `java -jar target/onyx-scheduler.jar` which will run onyx with no persistent job store.
+If you want to run it with a provided mysql database which already contains quartz tables for persistent job store, then you can fire it with something like `java -jar target/onyx-scheduler.jar --spring.profiles.active=mysql-jobstore --spring.datasource.url=jdbc:mysql://localhost/onyxdb --spring.datasource.user=onyxuser --spring.datasource.password=onyxpass` (in this example the quartz database is `onyxdb` and user is `onyxuser` and password `onyxpass`

 ###Docker